 Provide an alternative: If your cat has been scratching the legs on furniture or around door frames, they may respond to wooden cat furniture or a scratching post made out of cedar.
 If they like to scratch softer surfaces such as your chair or rugs, a carpeted cat tree or cat post would be a good idea.
 If you aren’t sure what your cat enjoys most, try a variety of different surfaces and textures.
 This could include cardboard, sisal, carpet, wood or a piece of upholstery.
 Add some catnip to the different surfaces and see which one your cat gravitates toward.
 If your cat does scratch that new tree or post you’ve purchased, reinforce the behavior by giving them praise and a treat.

 Clip their claws: Train your cat to accept having their claws clipped.
 Find some useful tips on trimming claws and training your cat to accept the grooming on ASPCA website.

 Give them their own spot: If you have a piece of furniture that you don’t mind your cat hanging out on, let them know.
 While you’re sitting there, pull your cat up beside you and pet them.
 You could also put some catnip down to let them know you’re ok with them sitting there.

 If you’ve had your cat for a while and have been letting them on the furniture, you’re going to have a more difficult time retraining.
 When they try to get on furniture or start to scratch something, remove them gently and redirect.
 You don’t want to punish your cat because they won’t know why.
 Plus, you don’t want to scare them with unnecessary noise.

 Be sure to contact your local veterinarian for advice.
-Visit Veterinarians.com to find a vet near you.
+Connect with a vet near you.